-Similar to Instagram, Pinterest, and Snapchat, YouTube has the benefit of visual content, but unlike the other social media sites for business that we’ve listed so far, it has the unique stance of being owned by Google!
+Similar to Instagram, Pinterest, and Snapchat, YouTube has the benefit of visual content, but unlike the other social media sites for a business that we’ve listed so far, it has the unique stance of being owned by Google!

 It also mimics its parent company in that you can optimize the search of your company’s YouTube videos with the proper keywords.

-Without having to spend extra money on advertising dollars, you can make your YouTube videos have higher search rankings by including the searched keywords in your title, video description, and actual list of keywords in the keywords tool.
+Without having to spend extra money on advertising dollars, you can make your YouTube videos have higher search rankings by including the searched keywords in your title, video description, and the actual list of keywords in the keywords tool.

 Twitter is one of the older social media platforms, and it has 336 million monthly active Twitter users.
-You can post photos and videos along with character-limited copy, but Twitter is most known for its feed of real-time updates.
+You can post photos and videos along with the character-limited copy, but Twitter is most known for its feed of real-time updates.
 Is the term “live-tweeting” ringing a bell now?

 Twitter is also great for engaging new potential customers through its use of hashtags.
 Similar to Instagram, you can search a hashtag and find other posts from consumers and businesses alike that have used that hashtag.